square1-io/nova-metrics/readme.md

 php artisan nova:value NewValue
 ```

-Then you only need to update your recently created metric class, to extend from one of the following classes to have access to your resource filters:
+Then you only need to update your recently created metric class.
+Extend from one of the following classes to have access to your resource filters:

 ```php
 use Square1\NovaMetrics\CustomTrend;